Detection of Planted Solutions for Flat Satisfiability Problems: Polynomial-time detection

-A common type of method to solve these detection problems,one that comes naturally to mind to find an improved algorithm for this problem - i.e. that would need significantly less than $n^k$ samples - is to study the behavior of a judiciously chosen, tractable statistic $\Sigma$ of the data $D$.
-When $D$ is constituted of $m$ independent samples, let us consider only $\Sigma$ that are sums of statistics $\rho$ of $r$-tuples of the data, for a finite $r$.
-Simply, these approaches revolve around showing that $\Sigma(D)$ behaves differently under the two distributions of interest, say $\E_{\text{uniform}}[\Sigma(D)] =0$, and $\E_{\text{planted}}[\Sigma(D)] =\mu >0$, and by showing that when the sample size is large enough, $\mu$ is much greater than the typical deviations of $\Sigma$, making a test such as such as $\mathbf{1}\{\Sigma(D) > \mu/2 \}$ powerful.
-Typical examples include statistics based on the degrees of vertices in a graph, bias in signs of literals in a CSP, etc.
+A common type of method to solve these detection problems, one that comes naturally to mind to find an improved algorithm for this problem - i.e. that would need significantly less than $n^k$ samples - is to study the behavior of a judiciously chosen, tractable statistic $\sigma$ of the data $D$.
+When $D$ is constituted of $m$ independent samples, let us consider only $\sigma$ that are sums of statistics $\rho$ of $r$-tuples of the data, for a finite $r$.
+Simply, these approaches revolve around showing that $\sigma(D)$ behaves differently under the two distributions of interest, say $\E_{\text{uniform}}[\sigma(D)] =0$, and $\E_{\text{planted}}[\sigma(D)] =\mu >0$, and by showing that when the sample size is large enough, $\mu$ is much greater than the typical deviations of $\sigma$, making a test such as such as $\mathbf{1}\{\sigma(D) > \mu/2 \}$ powerful.
+Typical examples include statistics based on the degrees of vertices in a graph, bias in signs of literals in a CSP, etc. This type of approaches has been formalized in the notion of {\em statistical algorithms} \cite{FelGriRey13}, where instead of having access to i.i.d. samples $X_i$ with an unknown distribution, one has access to an oracle that returns, for any query function $f$, a value close to $\E[f(X)]$, up to some tolerance $\tau$.
+This generalizes the query model of \cite{Kea98}.

-This is not the approach used here, where our test is based on the \textit{existence} of an element verifying certain properties - here being a solution to a linear system of equations in a finite field - not on summing a certain statistic over i.i.d samples (or couples, or triplets of these samples).
+This is not the approach used here, where the test $\psi_\cL$ is based on the \textit{existence} of an element verifying certain properties - here being a solution to a linear system of equations in a finite field - not on summing a certain statistic over i.i.d samples (or couples, or triplets of these samples).
+This is a situation similar to the one described in Section~\ref{SEC:alt}, where the test $\psi_{\sf FLAT}$ relies solely on the fact that under the planted distribution, there exists a planted assignment.
+Similarly, the result of Theorem~\ref{THM:poly} would still hold for any alternative distribution $\Pone \in \cPF$ or for the composite hypothesis testing problem on $\cPF$, as $V$ being flat satisfiable implies that $\cL_V$ has a solution.

 In the following section, we describe a modified version of our hypothesis testing problem, by introducing the model of light planting.
-We show that even though it does not change the statistical nature of the problem, it is as hard as the ``Learning Parity with Noise'' problem, strongly suggesting that it cannot be efficiently solved.
-Therefore, it is highly improbable that any method that is robust to this modification - which is often true for the approaches based on biases of statistics, as described above - could be successful for detection of planted flat satisfiability.
+Even though it does not change the statistical nature of the problem, we show in Section~\ref{SEC:hard} it is as hard as the ``Learning Parity with Noise'' problem, strongly suggesting that it cannot be efficiently solved.
+Therefore, it is highly improbable that any method that is robust to this modification - which is true for the approaches based on biases of statistics, as described above - could be successful for detection of planted flat satisfiability.